 Relax!
 There is nothing to be nervous about with solar energy, unless you listen to some of the ridiculous myths about solar energy’s viability and technology.
-Solar energy represents intelligent change that can protect the environment.
+Solar energy represents an intelligent change that can protect the environment.
+A lot more people are choosing to use solar energy, some are even getting things like these Deep Cycle Solar Batteries to help them make the most out of their solar energy.

 Opponents tend to fabricate their own facts or use misinformation to reduce enthusiasm for this winning, clean technology.
 C’mon!
-Solar energy is smart and cost effective.
+Solar energy is smart and cost-effective.
 Let’s get a few things straight by exposing popular solar energy myths.
+Before we get into it, if you’re interested to learn how solar panel installation works and are maybe interested in getting some yourself, go to website.

 1. Solar panels only work in sunny climates – As Governor Chris Christie said in the most recent Republican debate, New Jersey is ranked third in solar energy installations, well ahead of Florida.
 Anyone who knows New Jersey is unlikely to consider the climate tropical or the skies bright and shiny.
 Solar works in cold, cloudy places because UV light is all that’s needed.
 Germany, another cloudy place, that is far from tropical, ranks low in sunny days but is the solar energy capital of the world.
 In fact, Germany’s cold solar panels are outstanding at conducting electricity.
 11.2% of all German electricity is derived from solar panels and in a typical year, the US receives 3900% more sun than Germany.